🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 It infers.

-If you don’t state what you know, it assumes.
+If you do not state what you know, it assumes.

-If you don’t state what you don’t know, it guesses.
+If you do not state what you don’t know, it guesses.

 Say what you know.